 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Most graduates were in employment two years after completing a doctorate in biological sciences.
-Very few were in further study, while very many were overseas.
-Almost no one were receiving a benefit.
-The median salary was around $60,900 two years after graduation.
+Most graduates were in employment two years after completing a doctorate in biological sciences, with many in further study, or overseas.
+The median salary was around $56,000 three years after graduation.

 Some specific scientist occupations are on Immigration New Zealand’s long-term skill shortage list.
 These are:

 The long-term skill shortage list always applies for all regions.
 If an occupation is on the list, it indicates the government is actively encouraging skilled workers in those occupations to work in New Zealand.
 A full list is available on the Immigration New Zealand website.